laurenshareshian/laurenshareshian.github.io/_posts/2017-09-10-Predicting-Portland-Home-Prices.md

 Obviously, neighborhood plays a large role.
 The West Hills (in red) are one of the priciest areas in town, whereas East Portland is cheaper.
 The average sale price was $442 K.

-I wanted to be able to predict prices on more granular level than neighborhood.
+I wanted to be able to predict prices on a more granular level than neighborhood.
 For example, suppose the following houses were right next to each other.

 <img src="/images/home1.png" width="300"/> <img src="/images/home2.png" width="325"/>